Justin-E8/Machine-Learning-Project/README.md

 Predict EPL match outcomes (`home_win`, `draw`, `away_win`) using a single, no-odds, feature-based machine-learning pipeline.

-This repository is intentionally focused and cleaned up around one main model and one dashboard workflow.
-It is designed so someone new to the project can run it quickly, understand the data flow, and inspect outputs in both CSV and UI form.

 ---

 ## What this project does